 Forest Professional Regulators of Canada (FPRC) is the national advisory group for the coordination of forest professional regulatory associations in Canada and aims to work collaboratively on issues pertaining to regulation of the profession in Canada.
 As well, it serves as an advocate for issues of national importance or consequences.
 In recent years, FPRC has addressed matters relating to certification standards, accreditation standards, labour mobility, evaluation of foreign-trained applicants and graduates of non-accredited programs, professionalism and various other national issues.

-The Forest Professional Regulators of Canada (FPRC)/Organismes de réglementation des forestiers professionnels du Canada (ORFPC) is an advisory group composed of representatives of forest professional regulatory organizations across Canada.
+The Forest Professional Regulators of Canada (FPRC)/Organisme de réglementation des professionnels de la forêt du Canada (ORPFC) is an advisory group composed of representatives of forest professional regulatory organizations across Canada.
 Its role in the regulation of forest professionals in Canada is to:

 Promote consistency where mutually beneficial between Regulators in each province,

 Coordinate and communicate collectively on issues that affect the regulation of forest professionals,

 Enable the movement of forest professional between jurisdictions through compliance with federal and provincial labour mobility agreements,

 Develop and maintain competency-based academic and work experience certification standards for approval by each Regulator, and